techidaily/site-ai-video-translation/source/_posts/2024-approved-5-best-chrome-extensions-you-can-use-to-translate-videos.md

 ![Using Virbo](https://images.wondershare.com/virbo/article/best-10-chinese-video-to-english-translators-5.jpg)

-[Speechify](https://speechify.com/translator)is hailed as one of the best translators, as it supports over 80+ languages and can translate videos in a matter of minutes.
+[Speechify](https://speechify.com/translator) is hailed as one of the best translators, as it supports over 80+ languages and can translate videos in a matter of minutes.
 The tool is used by many news networks and media companies like the Wall Street Journal, Forbes, CBS, and more.

 What Speechify excels in is saving you a bunch of money since you don’t need to hire a translator.
 You can instantly make your videos reach a global audience.
 But aside from the translation tool, Speechify also contains many other AI tools that anyone can use to make complex tasks easier.